Vikas717-creator/Multimodal-Deepfake-Video-Detection-System/README.md

 - 📥 Automate video preprocessing and fusion
 - 🌐 Build Streamlit demo to upload and test deepfakes
 - 📊 Visual dashboard for prediction confidence and heatmaps
+- Looking forward for the research publication

 ---

 ## 🤝 Contributing

 Contributions and ideas are welcome!
 Fork the repo and submit a pull request.
+Together we can build a full scalable website depolyed on the browser.

 ## 🔗 Connect with Me